 - I. Disconnect the electrical power to the unit. - 2.
-Remove the louvered grill. - 3.
-Vacuum or brush the dirt, lint, or debris from the finned condenser coil.
+Remove the louvered grill. - Vacuum or brush the dirt, lint, or debris from the finned condenser coil. - 4.
+If you have a significant dirt build up you can blow out the condenser with compressed air.